 Okayama Plant has been holding the Elementary School Student Painting and Calligraphy Contest annually since 2005.
-Having become a fixture in the local community thanks to its ongoing successes, this contest received 200 artwork entries from five elementary schools in fiscal 2017.
+Having been well recognized in the local community thanks to its ongoing successes, this contest received 200 artwork entries, including paintings, pictures, and calligraphy, from five elementary schools near the plants in fiscal 2018.
 This contest will be continuously sponsored.

-In fiscal 2017, the Kuraray plants sponsored the “Chemistry Classes for Boys and Girls”, participated in outside events and sponsored sports tournaments to foster healthy juniors and teenagers by continuously supporting on-going activities.
+The Kuraray plants sponsor the “Chemistry Classes for Boys and Girls”, and participate in outside events and sponsored sports tournaments to foster healthy juniors and teenagers by continuously supporting on-going activities.

 Kuraray conducts the “Chemistry Classes for Boys and Girls” program with the goal of enabling elementary school students to experience the fun of chemistry through experimental work.
 In this program, employee volunteers of Kuraray serve as lecturers and assistants in dedicated classrooms in Kuraray plant premises, as well as in elementary schools and public facilities in the areas.
 This program has been sponsored every year since 1992 at Kuraray plants in Japan.
-In fiscal 2017, 299 children and family members participated in thirteen class events.
+In fiscal 2018, 442 children and family members participated in fourteen class events.
 Kashima Plant participated in the Kamisu Festa held in Kamisu City.
 Kuraray’s booths were visited by 60 people.
+The Tsurumi Plant had a booth at the Bizen Industrial Festa, and showcased decolorizing experiments.
 We will continue these events and actively participate in events outside the Company.

 |Plant||Class name||Number of classes||Number of participants|

 Various plants of Kuraray are sponsoring sports events from the standpoint of fostering healthy juniors and teenagers.
-In fiscal 2017, various sports and other events were hosted at the plants of Kuraray, including a tennis tournament for children at the Okayama Plant that was started in fiscal 2015.
+Various sports and other events were hosted at the plants of Kuraray.
 Kuraray is offering its baseball parks, gymnasiums and tennis courts to students of nearby schools for the promotion of sports in neighboring areas.
 These activities will be continued in the future.

-Aiming at implementing forest conservation work and volunteer cleaning work carried out every year, in fiscal 2017, the Okayama Plant undertook “Kuraray Mirai no Mori (Kuraray Forest of Future) Activity,” and the Niigata Plant undertook the “MIRABAKESSO Forest Creating Activity.”
-All the plants undertook volunteer cleaning work.
-The Group companies a also periodically undertake voluntary environmental work such as cleaning of areas around their plants.
+Aiming at implementing forest conservation work and volunteer cleaning work carried out every year, the Okayama Plant undertakes the “Kuraray Mirai no Mori (Kuraray Forest of Future) Activity,” and the Niigata Plant undertakes the “MIRABAKESSO Forest Creating Activity.”
+All the plants undertake continued volunteer cleaning work.
+The Group companies also periodically undertake voluntary environmental work such as cleaning of areas around their plants.